nephio-project/docs/content/en/docs/neo-porch/2_concepts/porch_concepts.md

 such as upgrade of multiple packages, etc.).

-A longer-term goal is to refactor kpt and Porch to extract the package manipulation operations into a reusable CaD Library, consumed by both the kpt CLI and the Package Orchestration service to maintain functional parity between kpt and Porch.
+A longer-term goal is to refactor kpt and Porch to extract the package manipulation operations into a reusable CaD Library, consumed by both the kpt CLI and Porch to maintain functional parity between kpt and Porch.

-## Open Issues/Questions

-### Deployment Rollouts & Orchestration

-**Not Yet Resolved**

-Cross-cluster rollouts and orchestration of deployment activity.
-For example, a package deployed by Config Sync in cluster A, and only on success, the same (or a different) package deployed by Config Sync in cluster B.

 ## Alternatives Considered